camel-tooling/generator-camel-project/README.md

 ```
 > npm install --global mocha
 ```
-Then, in the main generator-fuse-project directory:
+Then, in the main generator-camel-project directory:
 ```
 > mocha
 ```